henices/Tcp-DNS-proxy/README.md

    In order to build gevent library you should install Visual Studio, although tcpdns.py can run perfectly without python gevent.
+   If you cannot run "C:\Python27\Scripts\pip.exe" in the CMD, you can try "C:\Python27\python.exe -m pip".

 1. Pull the submodule source code.